simplesamlphp/simplesamlphp-module-ldap/docs/ldap.md

         'search.enable' => false,

         /*
-         * The DN which will be used as a base for the search.
+         * An array on DNs which will be used as a base for the search.
-         * This can be a single string, in which case only that DN is searched, or an
-         * array of strings, in which case they will be searched in the order given.
+         * In case of multiple strings, they will be searched in the order given.
          */
-        'search.base' => 'ou=people,dc=example,dc=org',
+        'search.base' => [
+            'ou=people,dc=example,dc=org',
+        ],

         /*
          * The scope of the search.
 Valid values are 'sub' and 'one' and 'base',